SDK Reference

 apiKey: string; // Required: Your API key for authentication

-websiteId?: string; // Optional: Default website ID to scope events
+websiteId?: string; // Optional: Default Client ID to scope events

 namespace?: string; // Optional: Default namespace for logical grouping